hunterhogan/toolz-stubs/README.md

 If manually running commands, be sure to specify `--no-editable` or hatchling will mispackage toolz & tlz packages.

+### Tests

+The tests in `tests/` serve a few purposes:
+- they verify runtime behavior with pytest.
+- they verify that these stubs geninely improve the developer experience in an IDE.
+- they are type-checked by basedpyright.
+This ensures the stubs match actual library behavior.

 ## Contributing

 Contributions are welcome!
 Areas that could use improvement: